 The trail to the main southern summit hasn't been built yet.
 It is indispensable to bushwhack through thick vegetation in order to reach the summit.
 The use of a machete is a must here.

 Climbing El Chivo(2,785 m / 9,134 ft)

 This small lava dome is located in the southern part of the caldera.
-The trailhead starts 50 meters south of the school.
-It climbs up to the community water tanks were it splits in two.
+The trailhead starts 50 meters south from the school.
+It climbs up to the community water tanks where it splits in two.
 Follow the trail up to the summit, which steepens as it gains altitude.
 Some scrambling is required before reaching the summit.

 Cerro El Chivo.
 A small lava dome located in the interior of the caldera.

 A wide variety of orchids, moss and bromeliads can be seen growing out of the tree limbs along the trail.
 It takes about 30 minutes to reach the summit from the trailhead.